idxbroker/postman-IDX-Broker/collections/README.md

 ## Importing

-Use the Run in Postman button to import a collection.
-You can also import from the raw github link.
+You can  import from the raw github link.
 The text from the raw link can also be copied and pasted into postman.
 Or download the repo and import.